Alex García (producer): Career

-His partnership in AAA (most important Lucha Libre company in Latin America) and Lucha Underground has brought him back to the live events world, something he did for a long time the beginning of his music business.
+His partnership in AAA and Lucha Underground has brought him back to the live events world, something he did for a long time the beginning of his music business.
 His music ventures started as a promoter in Mexico and Latam, but changed in time, making his participation and companies, a big part of the reaggeton growth worldwide.
-Although his companies still produce, distribute and promote mostly reaggeton and urban-pop artists, he is now focused on finding a way to reinvent old latin (salsa, son, merengue, cumbia, etc) sounds, so that the new generations will again listen to this incredible music.
+Although his companies still produce, distribute and promote mostly reaggeton and urban-pop artists, he is now focused on finding a way to reinvent old Latin (salsa, son, merengue, cumbia, etc.) sounds.

-Alex believes 2020 has become a sample and the beginning of a more digitalized future.
-The future of cinema and entertainment for that matter will morph and transcend the digital reality we all live now and evolve into a never before imagined world, for which he and his group are preparing.